 So, this can hurt engine performance; fuel economy and emissions.
 Also, turning on the check engine light; setting a (VVT)-related fault code.

 Consequently, any codes could be the result of; a bad cam phaser, oil flow control valve or wiring fault.

-So, don’t jump to any conclusions regarding the variable valve timing (VVT) system.
-If an engine is idling rough, or not developing power; you should also consider other possible causes such as:
+So, don’t jump to any conclusions; regarding the variable valve timing (VVT) system.
+Because, if an engine is idling rough, or not developing power; you should also consider other possible causes, such as: